• Skip to main content

 This is pork loin cut into 1-inch pieces.
 It is a leaner cut.

 Pork butt is very fatty, but it can also be used.
-Simply skim as much of the fat as possible once it is cooked.
+Simply skim as much of the excess fat as possible once it is cooked.

 A collage showing how to make Pozole Rojo.